NanoAdblocker/NanoCore2/notes/filter_syntax.md

 `subdocument`. uBlock Origin will discard filters that use `ghide` or `iframe` options.

-## The option `empty`

-Nano Adblocker will discard the filter if it has the option `empty`, uBlock Origin will instead ignore the option.

-This option is from Adguard and means redirect requests to an appropriate blank file, ignoring the option and block the request instead will likely to make things worse.

 ## The option `fetch`

 Nano Adblocker does not differentiate between `fetch` and `xmlhttprequest`